sobweb/soweb.github.io/README.md

 # soweb.github.io
-the website for web design foe everyone
+the website for web design for everyone